bittnkr/uniq/README.md

 * The last thing done by pop() is release the seat.

-* The flow continues without locks, at cost of a single CAS instruction.
+* The flow continues without locks at cost of a single CAS instruction.

 Now, with our Queue defined, its time to put it on fire...